Phrasing

 good paper is putting you off doing lots facility drills, then use

-cheap ones for that no excuses allowed.
+cheap ones for that.
 However, low quality paper may get you

 into the unhelpful habit of pressing hard to get it to take your